HaitaoMao/HaitaoMao.github.io/pages/Me.md

 My research is  (1) using toy examples, (2) building  suitable assumption (3) conducting real-world experimental insights (4) deriving theoritical understanding aligning with real-world scenario.

 With those analyses, I can (1) understand graph-related task, datasets, model architecture design, and the learning procedure (2) find new real-world challnge and define research scenario revolving on real-world challenge.
 (3) Find new solution based on those insights.

 Details on my naive understanding on research can be found at [here](https://haitaomao.github.io/categories/naive/).
 Feel free to discuss with me for collaboration.

 - The principle on DNN learning procedure: a novel neuron perspective:
   -  Neuron Compaign Initialization strategy (**Won the CIKM2021 Best Short Paper**)
   - Neuron steadiness regularization (**NeurIPS 2022**)
-- The principle on Graph-tasks and GNN design: (**Theoretical inspire** and **Practice first**)
+- The principle on Graph-tasks and new architecture design for learning on graph: (**Theoretical inspire** and **Practice first**)
   - Node classification: Can GNN benefits all nodes iin the same graph? (under-review)
   - Link Prediction: What is the key factors for GNN success in Link prediction?
 (Ongoing) I still have a big dream on my research.
 I believe I could build explanable, effective, effective models for the real-world application with first principle.